Model Versioning & Experiment Tracking with MLflow

 The Model Registry: ECR for models

-Logging runs is history.
-The Registry is control.
-Because we passed registered_model_name="house-price", each logged model also lands in the registry as a version — v1, v2, v3 — and this is exactly the ECR-for-models mental model from part one.
-Instead of pushing image:sha and promoting a tag through staging to production, you register model versions and move a named pointer onto whichever one earned it.
+Logging runs gives you history.
+The Registry gives you control.
+Because we passed registered_model_name="house-price", each logged model also lands in the registry as a version — v1, v2, v3.
+This is exactly the "ECR for models" idea from part one: instead of pushing image:sha and promoting a tag from staging to production, you register model versions and move a named pointer onto whichever version earned it.

-Modern MLflow does that promotion with aliases, not the old Staging/Production "stages" (those are deprecated).
-An alias is a movable, named pointer — think a Docker tag, or a Git branch that only ever points at one commit.
-We'll use one alias, production, and the rule for moving it is the champion/challenger gate we introduced all the way back in part one.
+Modern MLflow handles promotion with aliases, not the old Staging/Production "stages" (those are deprecated).
+An alias is a movable, named pointer — like a Docker tag, or a Git branch that always points at exactly one commit.
+We'll use one alias, production, and the rule for moving it's the champion/challenger gate we introduced back in part one.

 Promotion is a decision, not a default